ed foundation

 Curriculum

-“Foundations of Restaurant Management and Culinary Arts” was developed by subject-matter experts and published by the NRAEF, in partnership with Pearson Education, a leading education publishing company.
+“Foundations of Restaurant Management and Culinary Arts” was developed by subject-matter experts and published by the NRAEF.
 The two levels of the curriculum – Level One and Level Two – are not designed to be sequential; this makes it possible for small schools with limited resources to offer the ProStart program to students.

 Connections